A Different Approach

 Grounded in Principles

 I believe to understand Islam you need to know and understand it’s first principles as articulated in the classical–usuli tradition.
 These principles serve as a compass so no one will get lost.
-While there are many, I took a high-level approach and tried to distill many of them in my Core-7 articles.
+While there are many, I took a high-level approach and tried to distill many of them in my Principle Articles.

 Islam in a Global Context